-FarmED, in partnership with Chelsea Green Publishing, are launching The FarmED Chelsea Green Young Writers’ Prize, a new writing competition for people aged 16–30.
-We are looking for exciting new voices who are passionate about helping to build sustainable farming and food systems that nourish people and regenerate the planet.
+The FarmED Chelsea Green Young Writers’ Prize was launched last year, and once again we are looking for exciting new voices who are passionate about helping to build sustainable farming and food systems that nourish people and regenerate the planet.

-Judging the inaugural award will be award-winning author Nicola Chester, Muna Reyal (Head of Editorial, Chelsea Green Publishing UK) and novelist Fiona Mountain from FarmED.
+Judging the 2024 award will be award-winning nature writers Nicola Chester and Dominic Couzens, Muna Reyal (Head of Editorial, Chelsea Green Publishing UK) and storyteller Fiona Mountain from FarmED.

 Finalists will be invited to attend the Farm & Food Literature Festival on Saturday, 11th May at FarmED where the winner will be announced.
 Prizes include a ‘library’ of Chelsea Green titles worth £500, plus an exclusive one-to-one session with Muna Reyal, Head of Editorial at Chelsea Green.
 The winning submission will be published on the FarmED and Chelsea Green websites and shared across social media.

 FarmED is a not-for-profit organisation based at Honeydale Farm, a diverse 107 acre mixed farm in the Cotswolds.
 FarmED is at the heart of local, regional and global agroecological transition with a mission to provide learning spaces and events that inspire, educate and connect people to build sustainable farming and food systems that nourish people and regenerate the planet.
 Fiona Mountain, Director of the Farm & Food Literature Festival, says: ‘The aim of this prize is to help to amplify the voices of young ecologists, foodies and farmers and give them another platform from which to control their own narratives.’